farisanadia/Simple-Social-Media-App-React-Node.js-ASP.NET-/README.md

 - [x] change posts to also contain userid so i can find them based on user id ==> change finduserposts to use userid instead of username
 - [x] treat comment as post object, but somehow indicate that it is a post. this allows me to edit and delete my comments, as well as reply to comments.
+- [ ] error handling for post related functions in backend and frontend

 ### Main Functionality: